dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/interface/dceframe-v2.1.0.md

 `interface` DCEFrame

-* colorMode: `string`
+* canvas: `HTMLCanvasElement`

-  The color mode of the image data.
+  A canvas element that holds the image data of the frame.

-* data: `Uint8Array`
+* data: `Uint8Array | Uint8ClampedArray | File`

   The raw image data.

 * region: `Region`

   The region based on which the original frame is cropped.

-* isCropped: `boolean`

-  Whether the image was cropped from the original frame.

 * sx: `number`